google/ExoPlayer/supported-devices.md

   because such cables cannot carry audio.
 Hence this issue can be safely ignored.
 We suggest using a realistic end user setup (e.g., the device connected to a TV using a standard HDMI cable) for development and testing.
+* **Emulators** - Some Android eumulators do not properly implement components of Android's media stack, and as a result do not support ExoPlayer.
+This is an issue with the emulator, not with ExoPlayer.
+Android's official emulator ("Virtual Devices" in Android Studio) supports ExoPlayer provided the system image has an API level of at least 23.
+System images with earlier API levels do not support ExoPlayer.
+The level of support provided by third party emulators varies.
+Issues running ExoPlayer on third party emulators should be reported to the developer of the emulator rather than to the ExoPlayer team.
+  Where possible, we recommend testing media applications on physical devices rather than emulators.